First time moms have made many misconceptions about parenting. See if you can relate to the most common myths and realities.

 8 misconceptions about parenting:

 Sleep deprivation is just one example of the many misconceptions I’ve made.
-Take a look at these common parenting myths first time moms often believe about parenthood:
+Take a look at the most common parenting myths first time moms often believe about parenthood.
+As one mom said about the article:

-1. That your baby will be a genius
+1. That your child will be a genius

-I’m embarrassed to admit this, but I actually thought that if I did X, Y and Z, my baby would turn out above average.
-You know—smarter, healthier, the next Einstein with off-the-charts IQ.
+I’m embarrassed to admit this, but I thought that if I did X, Y, and Z, my baby would turn out above average.
+You know—smarter, healthier, the next Einstein with off-the-charts IQ in childhood.

 Yes, research shows that DHA contributes to brain development, and much has been said about the benefits of breast milk.
 But then you learn that you don’t make your baby.
 You raise them to the best of your ability and let nature take the other half.